 When people get older, settle in their careers, start families and build their lives, they still want to buy houses.
 The economy crash might have made it a little difficult, which is why we’re a little slow.
 But we still want those same things every other generation wanted.

 As for apartments, yes, the rumors are true.
 Millennials value technology and want to be able to connect easily where they live.
 We want to socialize.
 We want to live near restaurants and bars and their friends.
-We want to be close to our work.
+We want to be close to their work.
 We value being green, although we won’t necessarily pay extra for the privilege.